How Social Media Is Shaking Up Insurance — At Both Ends

 Using social media data to uproot fraud often results in a higher value proposition for all policyholders because fewer premium dollars are wasted in paying out fraudulent claims or undeserved policy discounts.
 And wouldn’t that would be something to “tweet” about?

-Jim Weiss, FCAS, MAAA, CPCU, is director of Analytic Solutions at ISO.
+Jim Weiss, FCAS, MAAA, CPCU, is director of analytic solutions at ISO, a Verisk (Nasdaq:VRSK) business.